valtimo-platform/valtimo-documentation/getting-started/first-dive/start-as-docker-containers/start-as-docker-containers.md

 # Start as Docker Containers

+This page contains instructions on how to start up the Valtimo platform with Docker.
+The containers are designed for evaluation purposes only.
+Best results are made using an IDE.
+For creating production processes in Valtimo a CI/CD pipeline is required.
+See https://docs.valtimo.nl/getting-started/first-dive/creating-your-own-valtimo-implementation.

 ## Repositories
-This page contains instructions on how to start up the Valtimo platform with Docker.
 Depending on the Valtimo edition, a Github repository should be checked out that contains the Docker Compose file.

 ### Valtimo